Faylixe/googlecodejam-client/README.md

 [OSGi packaged version](https://github.com/Faylixe/googlecodejam-client-osgi) is also available.

+Please check the [command line application](https://github.com/Faylixe/googlecodejam-cli) for an exemple of application.

 ## Disclaimer

 Please note that this client is not provided by Google.
 Any responsability is declined if a bug occurs when you are using it in a real contest condition.
 This API is fully working in a practice context, but has never been tested in a real contest.